juliushaertl/nextcloud-docker-dev/README.md

 blackfire curl http://192.168.21.8/
 ```

+## configuration

+You can specify custom config.php values in data/shared/config.php.
+The file
+needs to be created before starting the container, but can be edited on the fly
+without needing to restart the container.
+Note that this config is shared
+accross all nextcloud containers.

 ## Xdebug

 Xdebug is shipped but disabled by default.
 It can be turned on by running: